devmentors/DNC-DShop/README.md

 In order to start the `DNC` services using Docker, run [docker-compose.yml](https://github.com/devmentors/DNC-DShop/blob/master/compose/docker-compose.yml) file, that will pull the images from [hub.docker.com/r/devmentors/](https://hub.docker.com/r/devmentors/).

-You can also build you own local images easily, either run `dotnet-build-all.sh`, then `dotnet-publish-all.sh` then `docker-build-local-all.sh` scripts or just `docker-build-local-multistage-all.sh` (that will use Dockerfile.multistage instead of default Dockerfile).
+You can also build you own local images easily, either run `dotnet-build-local-all.sh`, then `dotnet-publish-all.sh` then `docker-build-local-all.sh` scripts or just `docker-build-local-multistage-all.sh` (that will use Dockerfile.multistage instead of default Dockerfile).

 Once the local images are built, run compose command for [docker-compose-local.yml](https://github.com/devmentors/DNC-DShop/blob/master/compose/docker-compose-local.yml).